twilio-professional-services/flex-project-template/docs/docs/setup-guides/00_deploy-to-hosted-flex.md

      - `TWILIO_API_SECRET` - the api secret
      - `TF_ENCRYPTION_KEY` this can be any string value you want

-   - your environment secrets should look something like this (TF_ENCYPTION_KEY can be a repo or environment secret)
+   - your environment secrets should look something like this (TF_ENCRYPTION_KEY can be a repo or environment secret)
    ![image](/img/guides/github-secrets.png)

 4. Login into Flex and make sure in the admin panel, the version of flex you are using meets the minimal version allowed by the plugin (at time of writing, Flex 2.x is minimum allowed)